kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0252 Smoking aboard aircraft.md

 ### §252.8   Extent of smoking restrictions.

-The restrictions on smoking described in §[[Volume 4/A Economic regulations/0252 Smoking aboard aircraft.md#§252.4   Smoking ban: air carriers.|§252.4]] and 252.5 shall apply to all locations within the aircraft.
+The restrictions on smoking described in [[Volume 4/A Economic regulations/0252 Smoking aboard aircraft.md#§252.4   Smoking ban: air carriers.|§§252.4]] and 252.5 shall apply to all locations within the aircraft.

 \[Docket DOT-OST-2011-0044, 81 FR 11428, Mar.
 4, 2016\]